-The NYU SPS Metaverse Team is composed of faculty members, administrators, and staff members who share a common interest in understanding the Metaverse and using its tremendous potential to ready the future leaders and innovators of industry—our students—with what they will need to get ahead.
+The NYU SPS Emerging Technologies Team is composed of faculty members, administrators, and staff members who share a common interest in understanding emerging technologies and using their tremendous potential to ready the future leaders and innovators of industry—our students—with what they will need to get ahead.

 Mary Beth Altier, PhD